IskinderA/IskinderA/README.md

 In my downtime, I enjoy activities that fuel creativity, community, and curiosity:

-• Active in amateur and semi-professional music ensembles in the Washington, DC area and NE Ohio
+• I spend a lot of time exploring jazz theory and playing in amateur ensembles, both as a creative outlet and a way to stay musically curious.

-• Engaged with local volunteer and secular discussion groups
+• I enjoy engaging with local volunteer and secular discussion groups.

-• Passionate about promoting public awareness of science and advocating for the separation of religion and government
+• I am also interested in public engagement with science and conversations around the role of science in society.

-• Finally, I get the most joy out of spoiling my two cats, Helena and Harmony
+• Finally, I get the most joy out of spoiling my two cats, Helena and Harmony.

 ## 📫 Contact